promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 What factors determine Z?
 Machine learning assumes the user has a well-defined problem with nice, neat, and complete data.
 This is rarely the case.
-**Your problem is more nuanced than you think and your data are gross**.
+> **Your problem is more nuanced than you think and your data are gross**.

-Because machine learning focuses on modeling questions, the standard data science process must focus on modeling questions; so the standard process is good when you have a well-defined problem and nice data.
+Because machine learning focuses on modeling individual questions, the standard data science process must focus on modeling questions; so the standard process is good when you have a well-defined problem and nice data.
 It is bad when you have a nebulous problem and ugly data, and is disastrous when exploring.
-**And since the Data Science process is tragically bad for exploration, it is tragically bad for innovation because innovation comes from exploration.**
+> **Since this CRISP-DM process is tragically inept at exploration, it is tragically unfit for innovation because innovation comes from exploration.**

-# Toward a better data science process through humanistic systems
+# A better data science process through humanistic systems

 People do not model questions.
 You do not have to know what you want to learn before you learn it.
 You go out in the world, you observe data, and learn from those data.
-You learn about the process that produced the data: the world.
+You learn about the process that produced the data: the _world_.

-What if we had machine learning or artificial intelligence technology focused on modeling the whole data rather than just modeling single questions?
+What if we had machine learning or artificial intelligence technology focused on modeling the **whole data** rather than just modeling single questions?
 We would be able to answer any number of questions within the realm of our data without re-training or re-validating.
 We would know which questions we'd be able to answer and how well.

 The data science process would look like this:

 <div class=row>